FAQs | Maillard! Now, that’s good looking Q.

 Ever wondered why grilled meat tastes so much better than boiled meat?
 The answer is chemistry.

 Luckily the whole vegetable, entire cut of meat, or any grilled item doesn’t experience the full effects of each phase all at once.
-Heat energy is transferred from the outside to the inside, cell by cell as your food tries to find a temperature equilibrium.
-In other words, unless your grill is set to inferno, your meal won’t burn to ash immediately.
-These intense and incredible flavors will layer upon each other and produce that authentic grilled flavor and look.
+Heat energy is transferred from the outside to the inside, cell by cell, as your food tries to find a temperature equilibrium.
+In other words, your meal won’t burn to ash immediately unless your grill is set to an inferno.
+These intense and incredible flavours will layer upon each other and produce that authentic grilled flavour and look.

-To find out more on the science of the Maillard reaction try this summary from Wikipedia, it covers the subject in depth fairly well Maillard Reaction .
-Otherwise Meathead, an incredible encyclopedia on grilling by Meathead Goldwyn and Greg Blonder has layers of tasty information on food science, most of which can also be found on Meathead Goldwyn’s website amazingribs.com.
+To find out more on the science of the Maillard reaction, try this summary from Wikipedia.
+It covers the subject in depth reasonably well.
+Otherwise, Meathead, an incredible encyclopedia on grilling by Meathead Goldwyn and Greg Blonder, has layers of tasty information on food science, most of which can also be found on Meathead Goldwyn’s website amazingribs.com.